Compulsory acquisition

 Negotiations between you and the acquiring authority can continue and an agreement can still be reached after a PAN has been issued.

-The Valuer General will contact you to explain their role and the next steps.
+The Valuer General will contact you to explain their role.

 Your Claim for Compensation form will ensure your interests are recorded and the Valuer General will take this into consideration.